Considering antique, vintage or estate jewelry for your wedding or engagement? Check out these helpful tips before you buy.

-Those are just a few of the many celebrities who have opted to slip vintage sparklers onto their own, or a loved one’s, finger, according to Elisa Pennimpede, estate and pre-owned jewelry sales manager for Long’s Jewelers.
+Those are just a few of the many celebrities who have opted to slip vintage sparklers onto their own, or a loved one’s, finger, according to Elisa Pennimpede, vintage and estate jewelry sales manager for Long’s Jewelers.

 “People who buy vintage rings want something unique,” Pennimpede says.
 “Something with romance, that has a story and history, but that can last 100 years and still be a beautiful ring.”

 It’s the timelessness and quality of vintage jewelry that makes it so appealing — and so hard to come by.
 But that’s not a new problem, according to Hillary Peatfield of Market Square Jewelers in Newburyport.